-This flyer is posted in the building lobbies whenever a crime occurs in the area surrounding the campus.
+This flyer is posted in the building lobbies whenever a serious felony crime occurs or a hazardous situation exists in the immediate area surrounding the campus and poses a significant threat of danger to the campus community.

 Security Alert

 This flyer is posted in the building lobbies whenever suspicious activity or crime occurs on the law school campus.